lsst-sitcom/sitcomtn-118/index.rst

     :width: 70%
     :align: center

-    *Figure 1: Injected degrees of freedom for each camera defocus to generate donuts.*
+    *Injected degrees of freedom for each camera defocus to generate donuts.*